Shoulder Conditions and Treatment

 • Frozen shoulder

-• Fractured clavicle (collarbone)
+• Fractured Clavicle (Collarbone)

 Your surgeon will recommend the most appropriate treatment based on your symptoms and diagnosis.

-Shoulder Surgery Options
+Shoulder Surgery

 • The rotator cuff is a group of muscles and tendons that stabilise the shoulder and allow movement.
 Tears can occur due to injury or gradual degeneration over time.